 The soldiers armed with arquebuses then emerged to weaken the enemy further by aiming for the horse rather than the rider.

 Žižka then went on to the offensive by sending in his infantry and cavalry to attack the knights from the flanks causing massive losses.

 You can read more about Žižka and the Hussite War from the references above, but he was the first European to manoeuvre canon mounted on carts and the first to use pistols on the battlefield successfully.
 Indeed, the Czechs called their handguns ‘píštala’ (meaning flute), and the anti-infantry field guns’ houfnice’ which gave English the words ‘pistol’ and ‘howitzer’.

 Žižka died of the plague at Přibyslav on the Moravian frontier in 1424.
 I mentioned at the beginning, his dying wish was to be eternally beaten which is the factlet that first sparked my interest in Žižka.
 You see, he asked that his skin be used to make a drum to be beaten at times of national emergency so that he might forever lead his troops.

 I also mentioned that he is one of only six generals never to lose a battle.
 The other five were Alexander the Great, Scipio Africanus, Genghis Khan, Alexander Suvorov, and Khalid ibn al-Walid, so he ranks among great company indeed.

 Finally, Žižka’s nickname ‘the One-eyed’ – it seems we don’t know which eye he was actually missing.
-The general consensus according to his statue in Prague is that it was his right, although the Jan Vilímek at the top of the page has the patch over his left.
+The general consensus according to his statue in Prague is that it was his right eye, although the Jan Vilímek drawing at the top of the page has the patch over his left.